googlearchive/offthread-image/README.md

 ## I would like to see it now, please!

 Of course.
-Firstly you will need Chrome Canary, and you should switch on Enable experimental canvas features" enabled in about:flags.
+Firstly you will need Chrome Canary, and you should switch on **"Enable experimental canvas features"** in about:flags.
 Then head to <a href="https://googlechrome.github.io/offthread-image/test">the test page</a>.

 ## Docs & Usage